 There are lots of words and -isms for inequalities of opportunity used by people who want a fairer world.
 One way or another they all work for greater fairness, equal opportunity and respect for difference and diversity.
 But there is not a widely used strong word for that shared aim.
 We need to think through and build up the key principle – equalism – that all have in common.

 The idea of equalism is not new.
 A lot of people have got hold of one or two bits of a huge jig-saw.
 Equalism helps put the jig-saw picture together.
 Please use, share and talk about equalism.

-Here’s a definition of equalism: (n) advocacy or support for the principles of equality and respect for difference.
+Here’s a definition of equalism: (n) advocacy or support for the principles of fairness, equal opportunity and respect for difference.